 - KR3: Achieve a 20% increase in revenue from key accounts through cross-selling, upselling, and relationship-building efforts.

-Implement OKR for Sales Team
+Implement OKR for the Sales Team

 While implementing OKRs for sales it is essential to understand the process and key metrics that support achieving the organization’s performance.
 As Sale’s main focus is on delivering numbers, setting clear targets that are ambitious is very important.
 Recognizing the key metrics that matter to business will help in crafting OKRs.